berensp/berensp.github.io/_posts/2025-01-03-orthodoxy.md

 [^4]: I do believe Vatican II is partly to blame.
 Whether it was ill-conceived or just poorly (or only partially) implemented, I'm not qualified to weigh in on the debate as I don’t have a Licentiate in Sacred Theology.
 Bishop Barron talks about how we (inadvertently?) disconnected meal and sacrifice, overemphasizing the former at the expense of the latter.
 I think that's probably a good insight.

-Reminds me of Annie Dillard's quote[^5]:
+Reminds me of (the first part of) this Annie Dillard quote[^5]:

 [^5]: I jettisoned the latter part of the quote about crash helmets and life preservers and signal flares, which has more comic than theological value.

 > On the whole, I do not find Christians, outside of the catacombs, sufficiently sensible of conditions.
 Does anyone have the foggiest idea what sort of power we so blithely invoke?
 Or, as I suspect, does no one believe a word of it...

-At one of the parishes I've attended with my parents, everyone just remains standing during the Eucharistic Prayer, which is sanctioned but presents a problem in that your posture belies the reality, and so your brain gets mixed up.
+At one of the parishes I've attended, everyone just remains standing during the Eucharistic Prayer, which, to be fair, is totally sanctioned, but also presents a problem in that your posture belies the reality, and so your brain doesn't compute.

 Not just posture but dress.
-If I opt for the shirt 'n' tie over the Vikings jersey it shows respect, conveys how important I think it is, and then behavior conforms as well *(vestis virum facit)*.
+If I opt for the shirt 'n' tie over the Vikings jersey it conveys respect, signals the importance[^6], and then (hopefully) behavior conforms as well *(vestis virum facit)*.

+[^6]: <a href="https://bible.usccb.org/bible/matthew/22?11" target="_blank">Mt 22:11-12</a>: "But when the king came in to meet the guests he saw a man there not dressed in a wedding garment.
+He said to him, 'My friend, how is it that you came in here without a wedding garment?'
+But he was reduced to silence."

-## Not holier than thou—quite the opposite
+## Not holier than thou
 The stereotype regarding the "traditionalists"—or pick your moniker of those attending more conservative parishes—is that they are too cool for school; holier than thou; supercilious.
 I'm sure that's the case in certain places, but the opposite of what I've found at Star...maybe because traditionalists are aware of the stereotype and work all the harder for their own humility.

 As for me, I'm just a sinner who's working out his salvation with fear and trembling.
 No lie.
 There's a Jungian principle called *Enantiodromia,* a running contrariwise.
 When a sapling is bent in one direction, you don't just push on it; you pull hard from the other side until it's straight.
 That's a lot like me with the Faith: I went seriously off course—that's as much specificity as you're going to get in that confession, Reader—and I believe the Holy Spirit helped me find a traditional parish to "bend back".
 And I'm sure I'll be doing so for years to come, God willing.